Properly gathering customer feedback to understand the customer experience and improve customer satisfaction can be a game-changer for any business.

 MonkeyLearn is an easy-to-use SaaS platform that allows you to train your tools, usually in just a few steps, to the language and criteria of your business for the ultimate in fine-grained results.

-You’ve gathered the customer feedback and performed your analysis, now it’s time to close the loop.
-Data visualization tools, like MonkeyLearn Studio allow you to see all of your results at a glance for a wide-ranging overview or hyper concentrated results.
+You’ve gathered customer feedback and performed your analysis — now it’s time to close the loop.
+Data visualization tools like MonkeyLearn Studio allow you to gather all your customer feedback together in a single, easy-to-understand data visualization for a wide-ranging overview or hyper-concentrated results.
 You’ll be able to easily spot patterns and know where to implement changes.

 Take a look at this aspect-based sentiment analysis of customer feedback of Zoom.